niolabs/docs/docs/installation/windows.md

 ---
 ## Installation

-Open a terminal (**Command Prompt > Developer Command Prompt**), and install nio using Python’s pip3 installer (substitute your filepath and binary filename below—the `X`s represent the date of the binary in YYYYMMDD format):
+Open a Command Prompt, and install nio using Python’s pip3 installer (substitute your filepath and binary filename below—the `X`s represent the date of the binary in YYYYMMDD format):
 ```
-pip install Downloads/nio_lite-XXXXXXXX-py3-none-any.whl
+pip install Downloads\nio_lite-XXXXXXXX-py3-none-any.whl
 ```
 You can test that nio is correctly installed by running the following command:
 ```